-Author Interview: Xinran
+Author Interview: Xinran [in Bookslut]

 People, even complete strangers, feel compelled to tell Xinran their personal stories, from the simple happiness of sweet everyday lives to the most horrific memories of shocking abuse.
 Something in her soothing voice, the wordless encouragement to keep talking, exudes a sense of undeniable comfort of being heard, of being truly understood.
 Her very essence gently says, “Tell me more; I am here to listen.”